DesignsEncoded/UnSQL/README.md

 Another greate feature is that it eliminates the issues relating to the handling of transactions and also takes care of the graceful termination of the MySQL connection after the operation is completed or with a transaction rollback and connection termination in case of any error.

 It also converts the traditional callback based MySQL functions into the newer and advanced Promise based functions.

+Please note: This library is free to use commercially with attribution in the code.
+It is not an open source library.